mihaita-tinta/switch-to-java/lesson 4/README.md

 	@args() - join points where the arguments are of the given type,
 	@within() - join points where the type has the given annotation
 	@annotation() - join points where the subject has the given annotation

-https://www.baeldung.com/spring-aop-pointcut-tutorial
+* Aspect is the first class citizen in Aspect Oriented Programming, it is a modularization of a concern that cuts across multiple classes
+* Advice represents the action taken by an aspect at a particular join point.
+Different types of advice include “around”, “before” and “after” advice https://www.baeldung.com/spring-aop-pointcut-tutorial

 ## Part 2 - Spring Boot